 Multiple myeloma is a type of blood cancer.
 It starts in your bone marrow, the spongy tissue inside bones.
 This is where your body makes blood cells, including a certain type called plasma cells.
 These cells can grow out of control and crowd out the normal, healthy ones in your bone marrow.
 When they build up, they form a tumor.
 The name “multiple myeloma” means there is more than one tumor.

 Scientists aren’t sure what causes multiple myeloma.
 It might be linked to changes in DNA.
 But they do know that some people have a higher chance of getting the disease than others.
 Things that make your risk go up include:

-- Other people in your family have had multiple myeloma.
+- Heredity: Other people in your family have had multiple myeloma.

 - You’ve had another plasma cell disease.

 In the early stages of multiple myeloma, you might not have any symptoms, or they might be very mild.
 Everyone who has the disease will feel different effects.
-In general, it can cause:
+In general, symptoms of multiple myeloma include: